arvindrachna/plane_detection_in_PCD/README.md

 # plane_detection_in_PCD
-Normal clustering based plane detection in a 3D point cloud
+Normal clustering based plane detection in a 3D point cloud RGBD images are taken from publiclly available datasets

 Title
 An Efficient Clustering Algorithm to Simultaneously Detect Multiple Planes in a Point Cloud